Is there a user forum for Unreal Media Server?

 When playing remotely, you need to specify IP address of server machine:

 Play RTMP links with Flash Player or VLC player.
 Play with Unreal HTML5 player.

 Or, download and install

 free Windows Media Components for QuickTime, recommended by Microsoft.

 Then use your QuickTime player exactly the same way described in the previous

 answer.
-You can also play via HLS using Safari browser: refer to next answer.
+You can also play via HLS, navigating to .m3u8 file with Safari browser.

 I want my users to play with your player.
 Is it a must for them

 to download and install Unreal Streaming Media Player?

 No, it's not a must, but our ActiveX control or Browser plugin still has to be installed on user's